 Photo via Instagram.

-Of course, there’s the rare occurrence when people with face tattoos have not just succeeded despite their regretful life choices, they have excelled as a result of their facial ink.
-Would Gucci Mane’s rep as “the coolest rapper in jail” be secure if his face didn’t have a triple scoop ice cream cone on it?
-Would Miami rapper Stitches’ video for “Brick In Yo Face” be as insanely popular if his mug didn’t look like it was decorated by a tween with an unhealthy obsession for Tim Burton and assault rifles?
+Of course, there’s the rare occurrence when people with face tattoos have not just succeeded despite their regretful life choices but they have excelled as a result of their facial ink.
+Would Gucci Mane’s rep as “the coolest rapper in jail” be secure if his face didn’t have a triple-scoop ice cream cone on it?
+Would Miami rapper Stitches’ video for “Brick in Yo Face” be as insanely popular if his mug didn’t look like it was decorated by a tween with an unhealthy obsession for Tim Burton and assault rifles?
 Could Zombie Boy have parlayed his association with Lady Gaga into his own brand of overpriced bath towels, condoms, and energy drinks if he had just been some random non-skeletally decorated Montreal skid living on the streets?
 The answer is a resounding: “Hell-to-the-no!”

 Objectively, without the tattoos, the man is a total babe.
 In fact, I admit that—even with the words “ICONIC FACE” scrawled on his cheek—one look into his deep brown eyes gave me a ladyboner.
-After spending hours caressing his Apollo’s belt on my HD screen, dreaming of the day where my name finally finds itself on his right inner thigh, I decided I needed to see his “iconic face” in person and find out why would a man with such a beautifully chiseled jawline would want to permanently walk around with the words “SEX BOMB” on his neck.
+After spending hours caressing his Apollo’s belt on my HD screen, dreaming of the day where my name finally finds itself on his inner right thigh, I decided I needed to see his “iconic face” in person and find out why a man with such a beautifully chiseled jawline would want to permanently walk around with the words “SEX BOMB” on his neck.
 Here’s how it went.

 Photo via Instagram.